 Hi CBB readers,

-We never anticipated to host but it was last-minute changes with my family so we’re having them here.
+We never anticipated hosting, but it was a last-minute change with my family, so we have them here.

-There will only be 4 adults and 2 children but we like to bake and eat lots. ha!
+There will only be four adults and two children, but we like to bake and eat lots. ha!

 A big chunk of the expenses went to my new Cooper tires and an alignment on my truck.
 That was around $1700.

-Oh, and yes I looked around for the best deals for the tires I wanted.
-I did get $100 off so it was better than nothing.
+Oh, and yes, I looked for the best deals for my wanted tires.
+I did get $100 off, so it was better than nothing.

-You’ll also healthcare went up because my wife needed 2 crowns put in where our benefits covered half the costs.
+Also, healthcare went up because my wife needed two crowns where our benefits covered half the costs.

-Right now she’s getting set up for Invisalign as she is missing a tooth from birth and it impacts her having a larger smile.
+Right now she’s getting set up for Invisalign as she is missing a tooth from birth, impacting her having a larger smile.